cosmiconfig/cosmiconfig/README.md

 }
 ```

-If property names within the path include periods, you need to use an array of strings.
-For example, the value `['configs', 'foo.bar', 'baz']` will get you the `"baz"` value in a \`package.json like this:
+If nested property names within the path include periods, you need to use an array of strings.
+For example, the value `['configs', 'foo.bar', 'baz']` will get you the `"baz"` value in a `package.json` like this:

 ```json
 {